 - Low trucks have a shorter kingpin thus less distance to the ground.
 It also means that smaller wheels are to be used.
 Furthermore, the trucks become more stable making this setup especially suitable for stunts.

 - Mid-level trucks are especially popular for park or street riding.

-- High trucks have a longer kingpin thus longer distance to the ground.
+- High trucks have a longer kingpin thus a longer distance to the ground.
 This makes them especially suitable for carving or cruising in the city since you will be able to press down the board further and make sharp turns.
 Bigger wheels are also usually used in this setup.
 If you experience wheel bites, it is preferable to add riser pads.

-You will find the truck profile under specifications, when you enter a product page on our website.
+You will find the truck profile under specifications when you enter a product page on our website.

 Riser pads – adjust the truck height and avoid wheel bites